-The application cycle for the 2021-2022 academic year opportunity is now open!
+The application cycle for the 2021-2022 academic year opportunity is now closed.

 The Lenz Fellowship is an opportunity for faculty and other professionals planning sabbaticals or other leaves-of-absence during the 2021-2022 academic year.
 The Lenz Fellow will spend a semester or a full year at Naropa University in Boulder, Colorado conducting a research, artistic, social action, or other project that relates Buddhist philosophy and practice to an aspect of American culture or values.

 The Frederick P. Lenz Residential Fellowship in Buddhism and American Culture and Values Program is an excellent opportunity for faculty throughout the United States to study Buddhism as it relates to education, leadership, the arts and sciences, and a variety of additional interest areas.
 Various modes of Eastern thought, including Buddhism, are finding their way into such fields as neuroscience (studies into the cognitive impact of meditation), civic engagement (the application of peacemaking models to community advocacy and dispute resolution), and classroom pedagogy (the development of teaching techniques that address students’ inner journeys along with traditional academic content).

-The application cycle for the 2021-2022 opportunity is now open!
+The application cycle for the 2021-2022 opportunity is now closed.
 To apply, please submit the following by the application due date of January 25, 2021:

 1. A cover letter not exceeding four single-spaced pages detailing the following: